j314h/react-helper/install/README.md

   },
 ```

-7. my setting of vscode
+5. my setting of vscode

 > configuring eslint for the project and done.
 > now here is the off topic part about my vscode config
-> for XO to work properly with our prettier. >
+> for Standard to work properly with our prettier.
 > you don't have to follow the eslint or vscode configuration,
 > this is personal, but I find that my configuration respects the standards
 > and works perfectly for all types of projects.

 > copy / paste the code of file `eslint/setting.json`

-> you have to understand that here I use XO to linter my files
+> you have to understand that here I use Standard to linter my files
 > and I use prettier to format them when saving the file.

 ## Craco